SimCRC/.github/profile/README.md

 ### What are snippets?

 Snippets are pieces of re-usable boilerplate code.
-They are very useful to avoid the repetition of writing several lines of code since they are a way to automate the insertion of pre-made pieces of code.
+They are useful to avoid the repetition of writing several lines of code since they automate the insertion of pre-made pieces of code.

 ### How to use snippets?

-To insert a snippet you have to write it, press `Tab`, and then select it from a completion list.
+To insert a snippet, start typing the first letters of the snippet's name, press `Tab`, and then select it from a completion list.

 <img src="figs/snippet_1.png" style="width:85.0%"
 data-fig-align="center" alt="Snippet autocompletion list." />

-It will be inserted along with some text placeholders which you can fill in.
-To move to the next placeholder you have to press `Tab`.
+It will be inserted along with some text placeholders, which you can fill in.
+To move to the next placeholder, press `Tab`.

 <img src="figs/snippet_2.png" style="width:85.0%"
 data-fig-align="center"